 1. Be an active listener

-Show you gratitude to others by really listening to what they have to say.
+Show your gratitude to others by listening to what they say.

 2. Give out compliments

-Make someone’s day by giving out compliments on little things like a great shirt, a nice smile, or on a job well done.
+Make someone’s day by complimenting little things like a great shirt, a nice smile, or a job well done.

 3. Make eye contact